Mark Sciubba's 2017 NFL Mock Draft: 7 Rounds

 Round 1 Picks 1-16

-Mark Sciubba's second 2017 NFL Mock Draft is up.
-This one is two rounds!
+Mark Sciubba's third 2017 NFL Mock Draft is up.
+This one is seven rounds!

 Cleveland Browns: Myles Garrett, EDGE, Texas A&M